There are many impressive castles in France to visit! It’s difficult to visit the country without stopping to seeing at least one of them.

-From the best Loire Valley castles to the best castles in Normandy, Brittany and the South of France.
-There are so many pretty castles in France.
-In my opinion, Le Mont Saint Michel belongs on the list of the most beautiful castles in the world!
+From the best Loire Valley castles to the best castles in Normandy, Brittany and the most beautiful castles south of France.
+Here is a list of the best castles in France to visit.
 Make sure to include at least some of them on your France itinerary!

-Château de Chambord
+1. Château de Chambord

 The construction of Château Chambord began in the 16th century and it took close to three decades for it to be completed.
 It once housed the Mona Lisa and other collections from the Louvre to keep them safe during World War II.

-Cité de Carcassonne
+2. Cité de Carcassonne

-Château du Haut Kœnigsbourg
+3. Château du Haut Kœnigsbourg

 Located in Orschwiller, the Haut Koenigsbourg castle proved to be able to protect its inhabitants during intruders throughout the years.
 It’s was used quite a bit from the Middle Ages to the Thirty Years’ War and was then abandoned.
-It is one of the most visited medieval castles in France!

 It was rebuilt from 1900 to 1908 and it is now just a tourist attraction and one of the most visited castles in Alsace.
 It receives around half a million visitors each year.